 Carbon-14 natural product testing is a method that can verify whether a product is plant-based or petrochemical-derived.
 Living or recently living things have a known level of the weakly radioactive carbon-14, whereas petrochemicals will not contain any as all of the carbon-14 have decayed.
 Therefore, by measuring the carbon-14 in a product it can be clearly proven that no petrochemical-derived material is present.

 Miami-based Beta Analytic is a natural product testing facility that provides fast and high-quality Carbon-14 testing according to the analytical standards ISO 16620-2 or ASTM D6866.
-Results are reported in 2-5 business days and can be accessed online 24/7.
-For inquiries, contact Beta Analytic at email@example.com or call a local forwarding office.
+Results can be accessed online 24/7.
+For inquiries on turnaround time or prices, please contact Beta Analytic at firstname.lastname@example.org or call a local forwarding office.

 European Commission.
 2015.
 Clarification of the absence of European harmonised